abrahamjimenez/marketing-blog/src/data/post/what-is-google-analytics.md

 ## Why Google Analytics is Important for your store?

-* Track which ads and keyword drive sales
+* Track which ads and keyword drive sales.
-* Identify popular products and pages
+* Identify popular products and pages.
-* Find out where visitors leave your website in the buyout process
+* Find out where visitors leave your website in the buyout process.
-* Improve SEO and marketing stragegies
+* Improve SEO and marketing strategies.